-Regulation 379 requires a PCBU to provide any supervision to a worker necessary to protect them from risks to health and safety arising from circumstances set out in this regulation.
-Sub-regulation 379(2) requires the PCBU to ensure that the supervision of the worker is suitable and adequate in terms of the nature of the risks associated with the hazardous chemical and that the information, training and instruction provided is compliant with clause 39 and subclause 19(3)(f) of the Act.
+- 998. Regulation 379 requires a PCBU to provide any supervision to a worker necessary to protect them from risks to health and safety arising from circumstances set out in this regulation. - 999.
+Sub-regulation 379(2) requires the PCBU to ensure that the supervision of the worker is suitable and adequate in terms of the nature of the risks associated with the hazardous chemical and that the information, training and instruction provided is compliant with section 39 and paragraph 19(3)(f) of the Act.